History of policing in Headington

 In 1969 Headington came under the control of the Thames Valley Constabulary, now known as the Thames Valley Police Authority.
 Based at Kidlington, it is the largest non-metropolitan police force in the country, and covers the 2,200 square miles of Berkshire, Buckinghamshire, and Oxfordshire, serving a population of 2.1 million.
 Headington’s local police station is at Cowley, but until 2003 it had a local beat office: this was first based at the John Radcliffe Hospital and then at Oxford Brookes University.

-* Sally Stone says that “Sonell” is an error for “Sorrell”.
+* Sally Stone says that “Sonell” is an error for “Sorrell”, and this has been confirmed.
 She says that her great-grandfather, George Frederick Sorrell, was born in about 1858 at Chipping Norton and began his police duties as PC No. 4.
 He rose through the ranks to end his career as Deputy Chief Constable of Oxford: this was his profession as given on his daughter’s marriage certificate on 27th April 1918, and the address given then was County Police Station, New Road, Oxford.
 In the 1881 census he is shown as Police Constable at the Police Station, Witney, Oxford, where he met his future wife Annie Rowles and married her in 1881.
 While he was stationed at Headington Sally’s grandmother and great-aunt were born.
 At the time of the 1891 census he was residing at 40 Westfield Road, Wheatley with his wife and five children, and is shown as Sergeant of Police.
 He died at Bournemouth on 24 January 1920.